empty4est/hello-world-solidity-smart-contract/README.md

 2. Once you have the extension installed, create an acount.
 3. With the account created, open MetaMask and switch to the Ropsten Test Network.
 4. Create a new wallet and take note of the Public Key.
-5. With your Public Key, submit it into the [Ropsten Faucet](https://faucet.dimensions.network/) to receive Test Ether.
+5. With your Public Key, submit it into any [Ropsten Faucet](https://faucet.dimensions.network/) to receive Test Ether.
 6. Take note of your Private Key found in your Wallet under Account Details.

 #### Etherscan